JJLim99/ObjectDetection-Keras_MaskRCNN/README.md

 # ObjectDetection-Keras_MaskRCNN

+The dataset used is provided at https://github.com/JJLim99/shoesdataset.git (You can create your own dataset)

 Please take note to the following changes to prevent errors.
 (Can refer to the uploaded mrcnn files)

 For model.py